skilld-labs/kaizer/scripts/theme-generator/README.md

 of entities, we can declare abstract layout's regions and we don't have to worry about which entities will be placed in regions of our layout.
 Regions are static, while machine names of entities are not.

-Another old-school way of build front-end in twig is to do something like this:
+Another old-school way of building front-end in twig is to do something like this:

 ```
 {{ include('my-button', {